ahmadsyuaib/mobileAppThreatTest/README.md

 - Use 2 permissions which are: (tbc)
 - Other stuff
 - How to use: (tbe)
+- Control 1: Use setHideOverlayWindows() to prevent overlays
+- Control 2: Detect overlays and warn users

 ## Test 2: Mobile Application Sql Injection Attack